11 Things to See and Do in the Jewish Quarter of Amsterdam

 National Holocaust Museum| ©Jordan K

-Visiting the Holocaust Museum is a very moving experience, as it has objects belonging to younger children along with their stories.
+Visiting the Holocaust Museum is a very moving experience, as it has objects belonging to young children along with their stories.
 There is also an exhibition of photographs, most of which were found years after the war in personal collections or antique stores.
-Many individual stories are shared through these photos and accompanying documents.
+Many stories are shared through these photos and accompanying documents.
 More than 104,000 Dutch Jewish individuals did not survive the war.

 Across the street, you can see the National Holocaust Memorial, which lists all identified victims of the genocide in the Netherlands.
 A tall, elegant spire sits on top of the Jewish star, the centerpiece of the memorial.